 How to make toasted rice powder

 The first step is toasting the rice.
 Place your rice in a small frying pan and cook, stirring frequently, over medium-high heat.
-When the rice is golden and smells similar to popcorn, take it off the heat and let the grains cool.
+When the rice is golden brown and smells similar to popcorn, take it off the heat and let the grains cool.

 Now it’s time to grind the rice.
 Using your preferred equipment (see below), grind the toasted rice into a coarse powder.
 The consistency should be mealy rather than a fine flour.